-Ho: There is no significant linear correlation between export of non-major port and GSDP.
+Ho: "There's no significant linear correlation between the export of non-major port and GSDP."

 In the above table the value of significance is 0.00 which is less than 0.05.
 So H0 is rejected.

 That is there is a correlation between two variables.